BillHertzing/Bill.Hertzing.github.io/_drafts/bills-blog-release-process.md

 ### Final build of production site

 1. Run `$env:JEKYLL_ENV = 'production'; bundle exec jekyll serve`
 1. Validate the final production build, including the Release Version in the footer, is correct.
 1. Commit all changes on `main` (these should only be `_site` changes).
 Note the commit ID.
 1. Run `git tag -f releases/X.XX.XXX`  should result `Updated tag 'releases/X.XX.XXX' (was c7f1fab)` and the commit number will always be different from this example.
 This will move the tag forward to the most recent commit.
 1. View the tag locally ensure it is present and associated with the correct commit ID (should be the very latest commit on `main`).
 1. Run `git push --atomic origin main refs/tags/releases/X.XX.XXX` to push both the final commit on `main` **AND** the associated release tag to GitHub.
 1. Validate that the `Deploy` Github Action was invoked and ran successfully.
 ToDo: reference the instructions back in `... part 01`
 1. Validate the production site is up, with the new features, new published posts, and correct Release Version number.

-Description of the steps to release an update to the blog site.